Nukesor/pueue/Get-started.md

 ### Parallel tasks

-By default pueue only executes a single task at a time.
+By default, pueue only executes a single task at a time.
 This can be changed in the configuration file, but also on-demand during runtime.
 Just use the `parallel` subcommand, e.g. `pueue parallel 3`.
 Now there'll always be up to three tasks running in parallel.